 This tip could also work in reverse, meaning that one bedroom could come in cheaper than two roomettes.

-While the bedroom has more room for luggage and whatnot, two roomettes give each person more personal space, and this way, no one has to climb in an upper bunk.
+While the bedroom has more room for luggage and whatnot, two roomettes give each person more personal space.
+This way, no one has to climb in an upper bunk.
 Plus, if you get them across from each other, you can go back and forth for the best views.

 3) Save money on Amtrak: with Amtrak Share Fare